hcl1992/palindrome/README.md

 ##### Usage Notes #####

-* The algorithm is case-insensitive as all text is converted to lower case first.
+* The algorithm is case-insensitive as all text is converted to lower case first
-* If multiple SPs exist of the same length, the first one is returned.
+* If multiple SPs exist of the same length, the first one is returned
-* Single characters are considered SPs.
+* Single characters are considered SPs
+* No special treatment is accorded to whitespace

 The script can be called from the command line, where the sole argument is the string in which to search.